Jawjaww/my-social-app/README.md

-# My Social App Boilerplate
+# My Social App Boilerplate ( in progress )

 ## Description
-This project is a boilerplate for a social application using React Native, Firebase and Recoil.
+This project is my boilerplate for a social application using React Native, Firebase and Redux.
 It includes authentication, navigation, and state management features.

 ## Features
 - Authentication with Firebase
 - Navigation with React Navigation
-- Status management with Recoil
+- Status management with Redux-RTK
 - Basic user interface

 ## Facility